 How Hello Kitty harnessed the power of cute to build a multi-billion dollar brand

-The Drum is kicking off a series looking into the weird and wonderful origins of some of the world’s best-known brands with a deep dive into the colourful history of Hello Kitty, exploring how the button-eyed totemic character went on to become one of the most recognisable brands on the planet alongside McDonald’s and Coca-Cola.
+The Drum's series looking into the weird and wonderful origins of some of the world’s best-known brands brings a deep dive into the colourful history of Hello Kitty, exploring how the button-eyed totemic character went on to become one of the most recognisable brands on the planet alongside McDonald’s and Coca-Cola.

 The soft, sparse outline of Hello Kitty was first sketched by Yuko Shimizu in 1974.
 Having just graduated from Tokyo’s Musashino Art University, the young designer was working for Japanese toy giant Sanrio when she came up with Kitty's design.
 In the same year, the anthropomorphic, mouthless creation made her debut on a vinyl coin purse with a star-etched snap closure.